 From that group pic, I'm wondering if you ran that course in the land of Lilliput?!?!?! ;)

-Looking at my increasingly busy calendar today, it just dawned on me that I’m rapidly approaching the two year mark from when I started this venture with Teufelshund Tactical.
+Looking at my increasingly busy calendar today, it just dawned on me that I’m rapidly approaching the five year mark from when I started this venture with Teufelshund Tactical.
 Expanding my business from the initial offering of Armorer support into the realm of training has not been easy, but sure has been incredibly personally and professionally rewarding.
 I truly enjoy being able to share the Heckler and Koch knowledge, and at the same time, assist people in reaching their best potential through providing creative and effective training courses.
 In this case, that best potential is gained through a student’s understanding of themselves, their Heckler and Koch weapons and their equipment and how best to merge the three into an ever increasing proficient and adaptive collective.

 I think that the importance of the Armorer support side of my business is relatively straightforward and does not need too much emphasis to advertise.
 If you own a Heckler and Koch firearm and it requires maintenance, a factory approved modification/upgrade, or even a sight swap, you want to trust that weapon to a Heckler and Koch Certified Master Armorer, with the experience and knowledge to have the work done professional and efficiently.
 At Teufelshund Tactical, that gets done daily, often with next business day return shipment.

 What may not be as clear though, is the value and impact that the training arm of Teufelshund Tactical provides.
 Harking back to the days of the Heckler and Koch International Training Division, which provided both Armorer and firearms training on Heckler and Koch weapons to military and law enforcement, Teufelshund Tactical, for the last five years, has been offering a series of adaptive and extremely focused training courses, directly related to Heckler and Koch weapons and available to military, law enforcement and law abiding citizens.